pierpaolo28/pierpaolo28.github.io/_tips/Foundations-of-Data-Structures-and-Algorithms.md

 2. An **edge set** can be constructed in order to store the different connections (e.g. {(0, 1) (0, 2), (1, 2)}).
 3. In an **adjacency list**, for each of the nodes in the graph is stored a list of all their neighbours.
 This is currently the most common way in order to represent a graph while coding.

+### Graph Algorithms
+Depth First Search (DFS) and Breath First Search (BFS) are two types of Graph Traversal techniques (algorithms that visit every vertex of a graph).
+Graph Traversal techniques can either be Preorder (we mark a node as visited as soon as we encounter it) or Postorder (we mark a node as visited once we explored all his neighbours).
+Some example applications of DFS are: Cycle Detection, Finding Connected Components and Topological Sorting.

+## Dynamic Programming

+Dynamic programming is one of the most powerful algorithmic programming techniques in computer science.
+The key idea behind dynamic programming is to try to solve a problem by first identifying and solving its related subproblems.
+Bringing together all the subproblems it would then be possible to solve the bigger problem.
+In order to try to solve dynamic programming problems, 5 key steps can be usually followed:
+1. Visualize the problem through examples (e.g. using which data structure it can be solved?)
+2. Find an appropriate subproblem
+3. Find relationships among subproblems
+4. Generalize the relationship
+5. Implement by solving subproblems in order

 ## Resources and References
 - [Reducible](https://www.youtube.com/channel/UCK8XIGR5kRidIw2fWqwyHRA/videos)
 - [Zeved](https://www.youtube.com/channel/UC0dnuYW1-BKqBLBBC3E_diA)